 So you’re excited about starting leather craft, and thinking about jumping in and making some pieces; awesome!
-But, where do you begin?
+But, where do you begin and will you really like it?
 Here are a few things to think through when you’re just getting started:

 As a total beginner, I got a few tools including a leather belt blank, hole punch, skiving tool, edger, and a burnisher (don’t worry, we’ll get into these in more detail, for now all you need to know is that it’s only a handful of tools).
 It gave me the opportunity to get a feel for the leather, how it worked in the hands, the feel of the tools, and the sense if I enjoyed the work.
 Since I didn’t invest a lot, no pressure if I didn’t like it.